yashu1wwww/Twitter-auto-retweet-and-like-for-a-account/README.md

 # Twitter-auto-retweet-and-like-for-a-account
 Twitter unlimited auto-retweeting and liking for a account using selenium with python

-## Change the username and password on the 22nd and 26th line & replace hashtag in 30th line
+## Change the username and password on the 22nd and 26th line & replace account url in 29th line

 Note: Use accounts that do not have two-factor authentication.